 Forgiveness is one of the biggest advantages of IDR, especially for borrowers with high balances relative to their income.
-But there are pros and cons of student loan forgiveness.
-First, while forgiveness sounds like it could be a significant financial benefit, the reality is the average borrower doesn’t have any balance remaining to forgive after making the required number of IDR payments.
+But there are pros and cons of standard student loan forgiveness.
+First, while forgiveness sounds like it could be a significant financial benefit, the reality is after making 20 to 25 years of IDR payments, the average borrower doesn’t have any balance remaining to forgive.

 And if the government does forgive your balance, the IRS counts that as income, which means you have to pay income taxes on the amount forgiven.
 If you have a high balance remaining and can’t pay your taxes in full, that means making multiple additional payments — this time to the IRS — just when you thought you were finally done with your student loans.

 The American Rescue Plan Act of 2021, signed into law by President Joe Biden on March 11, 2021, makes a crucial change to this student loan policy.
 According to Section 9675, borrowers receiving a discharge of their student loans no longer have to pay income tax on any balances forgiven through Dec.
 31, 2025.